shuLhan/wvcgen/README.md

 * "class": convert the classification from text to numeric.
 The "regular" class will become 0 and the "vandalism" will become 1.

+## Extending The Feature

+The feature directory provide implementation of above features, where one can see how the feature works.
+One must familiar with Go language to work with it.

+There is also a template (named `template.go`) which can be copied to create a new feature.

+In this section we will see how to create new feature to compute the length of inserted text with feature name is `insert_length`.

+First, Copy `feature/template.go` to new name, for example `feature/insert_length.go`

+Create new type using `Feature` as base type,

+	type InsertLength Feature

+and then register it to global features list including feature value type and feature name that will be used later,

+	func init() {
+		Register(&InsertLength{}, tabula.TInteger, "insert_length")
+	}

+Create a function `Compute` using our InsertLength type with the first parameter is input dataset,

+	func (anon *Anonim) Compute(dataset tabula.Dataset) {
+		// computation algorithm.
+	}

+Test your feature by adding it to `main_test.go`,

+	func TestInsertLength(t *testing.T) {
+		main.Generate("insert_length", fInputDsv)
+	}

+and to test it, run with,

+	$ go test -v -run TestInsertLength -timeout 40m

+If its works as intended add it to `features.dsv`.